 Writing an essay explaining a concept can be a challenging assignment.
 The first, and possibly most important step, is to choose a concept to explain that you are interested in and feel comfortable writing about.
-You could choose to write about a topic that you know something about, or, alternatively, you could choose to write about a topic with which you are unfamiliar but that you have a desire to learn more about.
+You could choose to write about a topic that you know something about.
+Alternatively, you could write about an unfamiliar topic that you have a desire to learn more about.

 Research and Narrow the Topic